wuyichen24/coding-interview/docs/data-structure/string/String.md

 - **Parentheses**
    - Consider to use a counter to count how many open parentheses when iterating through a string.
    - For symmetric problems (like parentheses and palindrome), consider to use a stack.
+- **Group string array**
+   - Find a encoding logic, which 2 strings should be grouped together will have the same encoding value.

 ## Common topics
 [back to **Problem_Categories**](../../problem_patterns/Problem_Categories.md)